Monday, April 25, 2011

 Production Designer/Alien Creature Effects

-Designer & Supervisor – Patrick Tatopoulos
+Designer and Supervisor – Patrick Tatopoulos

 Art Director – William James Teegarden